aschuerch/MBBI_ComputerPracticum/_episodes/12-Wrap-Up.md

 - "Predictions need to be validated by laboratory experiments"
 ---

+We predicted if proteins are secreted based on the presence of signal peptides.

 ## Wrapup

 > ## Exercise
 >
-> Compare your lists to the pre-computed lists at [psort](http://db.psort.org/) for *E.coli* and *S.aureus*.
+> Compare your lists to the pre-computed lists at [PSORTdb](http://db.psort.org/) for *E.coli* K-12 and *S.aureus* N315.
 Do you find proteins in common?
 Do you find differences?
+Why?
 Discuss with your neighbor.
 >
 >
 {: .challenge}